shuozhixu/Modelling_2024/README.md

 MoNbTa contains three pure metals having the same lattice as the alloy.
 It would be interesting to compare the temperature effect between them and the MPEA.

-Results are in `Mo.txt`, `Nb.txt`, and `Ta.txt`, respectively.
+Lattice parameters, elastic constants, and USFEs of the three pure metals are in `Mo.txt`, `Nb.txt`, and `Ta.txt`.
 They were studied at 0 K, 300 K, 600 K, 900 K, and 1200 K, respectively.
 The only exception is that Nb becomes unstable at 1200 K so there is no data for that case.

 ## HfMoNbTaTi

 Data at 0 K were taken from [this paper](http://dx.doi.org/10.1063/5.0116898).
-Need to cite it.
 Data at finite temperatures are newly calculated for the current project.
 In all cases, simulation cells with size D (see Table II of the paper) were used.

-Results are summarized in the directory `HfMoNbTaTi` in this GitHub repository.
+Lattice parameters, elastic constants, and USFEs are summarized in the directory `HfMoNbTaTi` in this GitHub repository.
 USFEs, taken on the \{110\} plane, are in units of mJ/m<sup>2</sup>.

 #### Random HfMoNbTaTi